-Simply put, productivity is the state of producing something, as measured by the following formula: output divided by input.
+Productivity is the state of producing something, as measured by the following formula: output divided by input.
 The greater the output (product) per input (effort), the greater the productivity.
-However, truly great productivity isn't simply measured in terms of "producing something."
-The "something" produced must also be of exceptional quality for your productivity to qualify as... well, productive.
+However, truly great productivity must come with exceptional quality.
+And it seems many of us are falling behind in that department.

-Likewise, truly great cognitive productivity requires truly great cognition, and nootropics for productivity can help.
+Nootropics for productivity may help.
 By optimizing mental concentration and motivation while reducing disruptive stress and anxiety, cognitive enhancers may help create a more effective "get to work" mindset that produces actually worthwhile content.
-And in this guide, we cover the cognitive factors of productivity as well as the best nootropics for the job.

 The Cognitive Factors of Productivity